New Economy Resources

 Our Partner Websites

 - The New Economy Working Group (NEWGroup) website presents the framing concepts and principles of the New Economy as understood and articulated by the Living Economies Forum.
-It also maintains a New Economy blog and provides links to a variety of New Economy supporting resources.
+It also offers extensive material (recordings, transcripts, and background information for use in university courses, community conversations, and for personal exploration) from the ongoing series of web-based New Economy Transition Discussions; links to a variety of New Economy supporting resources are also provided.

 - The Institute for Policy Studies is a leader on New Economy policy issues under its programs on the Global Economy, and Inequality and the Common Good.
-The latter program provides staff support for Common Security Clubs, Wealth for the Common Good, and the Working Group on Extreme Inequality, each of which offers useful resources.
+The latter program provides staff support for Resilience Circles, Wealth for the Common Good, among others, offers many useful resources.

 Opportunities to Dialogue with Us